JawaraGordon/free-throw-counter/README.md

 - Updated the high-score display to only show once
 - Updated the score display to only show once

+### 0.3

+- Added a chart that displays your free throw goal, made and missed attempts

+### 0.2

+- Updated the scoreboard to reset when the made shot input value is empty

-### 0.5
+### 0.1

-- Bug fixes:
-- Scoreboard spacing fixed
+- Added a Scoreboard that displays your made shots
-- Toggle chart switch works on first attempt
+- Created a function that resets the high-score on reset

 ### Getting Started